Catskill909/Pacifica/README.md

 # Pacifica - KPFT 90.1 FM Mobile App

 A Flutter-based mobile application for KPFT 90.1 FM, Houston's Community Station.
-This app provides live streaming, news updates, and community engagement features.
+This app is designed to provide live streaming, news updates, and community engagement features.

+## AI-Enhanced Development

+This application has been developed with the assistance of advanced AI tools, embracing modern software development practices that combine human expertise with AI capabilities.
+The codebase is structured to support continued AI-assisted development, featuring:

+- Clear documentation and consistent code patterns that facilitate AI comprehension
+- Modular architecture designed for easy future enhancements
+- Well-documented configuration files that enable AI-assisted customization
+- Semantic commit messages and code comments that enhance AI-human collaboration

+This approach ensures that future development can efficiently leverage AI assistance while maintaining code quality and project consistency.

 ## Features